Ray Green (1908-1997)

 When he returned to the United States in 1937, he met May O’Donnell and wrote the score for her first work, “Of Pioneer Women”.
 This was the beginning of his career as a composer in the dance field.
 In 1938 at the Bennington School of Dance he wrote “American Document” for Martha Graham.
 1938 also marked the year he married May O’Donnell and began their long and successful collaboration of music and dance.

 During the years prior to and during WWII he was composer-conductor, first with the Federal Music Project in northern California and then as a member of the Armed Forces.
 During this time, one of his main interests was in getting music accepted as an essential component to medical treatment in the Veterans Administration hospitals.
 He was Chief of Music for the Veterans Administration, and in 1948 was invited to become Executive Secretary of the American Music Center in NYC, a position he held for over twelve years.

 In 1951 he founded his own publishing company, the American Music Edition (AME), which played an important role in documenting and disseminating new American music by Green, Carl Ruggles, Halsey Stevens, and many other composers.
-Consisting of manuscripts, business papers, and correspondence, the archive reflects AME’s repertoire as well as the interactions Green had with many key figures in twentieth-century music, including John Cage, Henry Cowell, Charles Ives, Gunther Schuller, William Grant Still, and Virgil Thomson.
+Green’s archives (housed at the New York Public Library for the Performing Arts) consists of manuscripts, business papers, and correspondence reflecting AME’s repertoire as well as the interactions Green had with many key figures in twentieth-century music, including John Cage, Henry Cowell, Charles Ives, Gunther Schuller, William Grant Still, and Virgil Thomson.